leto/leto.github.com/_posts/2017-10-10-electron-cash.md

 A new Equihash-based Bitcoin fork called Bitcoin Gold is seemingly making it irrelevant. $BTG is not code complete yet, but they seem to be an active community on Github, and up front about their rough edges.
-The are still implementing replay protection and they have assuring me on Github that they will delay the launch of mainnet if there is no replay protection.
+The are still implementing replay protection and they have assured me on Github that they will delay the launch of mainnet if there is no replay protection.
 So they are not tryingt to go the 2X route and fight to death in the streets to be the One True Fucking Bitcoin.
 That will be another post.